 6. Microgreen Farming Equipment

-The basic things you need are: trays or pots with holes draining water, soil, seeds, a sprayer for spraying water, a water can, racks, Fluorescent Light (if farming indoors), a fan, scissors, paper towel or napkins, weighing scale for weighing the harvested microgreens, scissors or knife for cutting the plants, packets or pots for delivering the microgreens.
+The basic things you need are trays or pots with holes draining water, soil, seeds, a sprayer for spraying water, a water can, racks, Fluorescent Light (if farming indoors), a fan, scissors, paper towels or napkins, weighing scale for weighing the harvested microgreens, scissors or knife for cutting the plants, packets or pots for delivering the microgreens.

 7. Cost & Investment Required to Start a Microgreen Business